 What do you do when your iPhone camera is not working or the camera won't focus?
 When this issue occurs, all the photos you take will be blurry.
 In this article, you will find several ways to fix an iPhone camera that is not working or where the camera just won't focus.

-How To Fix iPhone Camera Won't Focus
+iPhone Camera Not Working?
+How To Fix an iPhone Camera that Won't Focus or Take Pictures

 Solution No.1: Remove the case